AnnaWijetunga/budget/README.md

 ## Usage

-Create an account to get started!
+Create an account with your username, email and password to get started!

 ## Contributing